redhat-capgemini-exchange/devsecops-config/README.md

 ![GitOps application delivery workflow](docs/gitops_architecture.png)

 ## Preparation

+The following section explains how to install and configure the operators and how to to deploy the build- and rollout pipelines.

 ### Operators

-See [operator/README.md](operators/README.md) for a step-by-step guid how to install and configure the operators used in the devsecops-config setup.
+See [operator/README.md](operators/README.md) for a step-by-step guid how to install and configure the operators used in the setup.

 ### Deploy the Pipelines